Samsung Galaxy S7 edge vs Samsung Galaxy S6 edge vs Samsung Galaxy S6 edge+: first look

-Galaxy S7 edge is the middle child of the bunch.
+Just by looking at some of our snapshots, you can argue that the Galaxy S7 edge is the middle child of the bunch.
 It’s apparent just because it’s a smidgen larger in footprint over last year’s Galaxy S6 edge, but still compact over the S6 edge+.
 What’s really impressive, though, is how they were able to reduce its screen-to-body ratio, while still slapping on a sizable 5.5-inch display.

 From the looks of it, Samsung has addressed the criticisms found with last year’s offerings – something we’re glad to find.
 Of most importance, the sharpness felt by holding onto the Galaxy S6 edge are now gone.
 That’s attributed to the slightly more roundedness of the edges themselves, which combined with the rounded edges of the back panel, something that was adopted from the Note 5, gives the Galaxy S7 edge a far more comfortable grip in the hand.

 While the premium design of the phone doesn’t deviate from what we know, Samsung has moved forward in gracing the Galaxy S7 edge with an IP68 certification, ensuring that accidental spills won’t ever be a concern.
 This, by itself, is a huge improvement over the previous two edge smartphones, which is quite an ambitious move on Samsung’s part.
 And of yeah, the microSD card slot is back once again too!